 Jedi Master Yoda

-There’s no doubt that Yoda was one of the greatest Jedi Masters of all time.
-A lead Council member, instructor and a fierce yet reluctant fighter, he went toe to toe with the most formidable of opponents.
+A lead Council member, instructor, and a fierce yet reluctant fighter, Master Yoda went toe to toe with the most formidable of opponents.
 Unfortunately, Episode III saw him retreating into exile to bide his time until an opportunity arose to set things right.
 Let’s take a look at some of Yoda’s deleted shots and scenes.

 Utapau

-The history of the planet Utapau goes all the way back to George Lucas’ original drafts of the first Star Wars film, way back in the early 1970’s.
+The history of the planet Utapau goes all the way back to George Lucas’ original drafts of the first Star Wars film.
 Fans like myself were very pleased to see the planet finally make it into a film after all those years.
-It went through many phases of development but ended up as a green and swampy planet where some important events take place.
+It went through many phases of development, but ended up as a green and swampy planet where some important events take place.

 To Mustafar and Back

-Much like Tatooine, Mustafar was a seemingly insignificant planet, yet would be the location of galaxy-defining events.
-Drenched in deep reds and molten imagery, it provided the rich and hell-like backdrop needed for Anakin’s final fall into darkness.
-Here are some of the deleted scenes that revolve around this crimson planet.
+Much like Tatooine, Mustafar was a seemingly insignificant planet, yet it would become the location of galaxy-defining events.
+Drenched in deep reds and molten imagery, it provided the rich, hell-like backdrop needed for Anakin’s final fall into darkness.

 Rescuing Palpatine

 You have to hand it to Palpatine.
-Organizing his own capture and rescue to reinforce his cover as a phantom menace to the galaxy was a stroke of pure evil genius.
-Poor Dooku probably thought so too until he had two lightsabers criss-crossing his neckline.
-I’m not sure that even Palpatine foresaw what a troublesome rescue it would be, however.
-What we saw in the finished film was a trimmed down version.
-Let’s take a look at some of the deleted/altered bits from the opening space battle to the big crash landing.
+Organizing his own capture and rescue was a stroke of evil genius.
+Poor Dooku probably thought so too until he had two lightsabers crisscrossing his neckline.
+What we saw in the finished film was a trimmed down version of his rescue.

 Return To Tatooine